<Hero> Must Survive

 - In missions without a base, applies to Kerrigan.

 - Warcraft II: beyond the Dark Portal introduced hero units on both sides and they had to be kept alive throughout the campaigns, with the exception of the final Human and Orc missions since (just like C&C Red Alert above) there would be no more subsequent missions for the heroes to appear in so they decided it's okay if your heroes die on the last mission.
-Of course, Blizzard probably didn't anticipate making further Warcraft games at the time, so characters like Grom Hellscream and Deathwing could die in your playthrough but then make an appearance later on.
+Though in the final human mission, the Mage, Khadgar still had to be kept alive as he was the only character with the knowledge to destroy the Dark Portal.
+Blizzard probably didn't anticipate making further Warcraft games at the time, so characters like Grom Hellscream, Turlayon and Deathwing could die in your playthrough but then make an appearance later on.

 - In Warcraft III, if you have a base in a particular mission then you can lose your hero without failing it, as you can simply revive him/her.
 If you don't have a base though, the mission will require you to keep them alive.
 Fortunately, heroes in this game are quite durable.

 - Warlords Battlecry, where you must protect Your Hero and the other minor storyline heroes.
-Note that Your Hero is also in the skirmish games but there you don't need to protect him/her (unless playing Ironman mode, in which case the hero is Lost Forever).
+Note that Your Hero is also in the skirmish games but there you don't need to protect him/her (unless playing Ironman mode, in which case the hero is Permanently Missable).

 - Yggdra Union, Blaze Union, and Knights in the Nightmare all feature this.
 In fact, all through the first chapter of Blaze Union, it's Game Over if any party member dies; this just gets less strict as the game progresses.